Colleges by Location

 Student organizations are run by students of an institution, and its membership typically consists exclusively of current students and/or alumni.

-For those interested in acting, there is a drama club you can become part of.
-For students interested in media and communication, University of Alaska Fairbanks publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+You have a talent for media and communication?
+University of Alaska Fairbanks publishes its own newspaper and has its own radio station.

 Student Services

-There are emergency phone and alarm devices available around the clock.
+24/7 emergency phone and alarm devices are available.
 The dormitory entrances are electronically operated.
 There is a round-the-clock security patrol.
-The late-night transport/escort service is available.
+The transport/escort service operates during late hours.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of Alaska Fairbanks.

-All in all, campus life at University of Alaska Fairbanks is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Alaska Fairbanks is rich and vibrant and provides all you need for a comfortable stay.

 Career Services